Dependent Random Partitions by Shrinking Toward an Anchor: Effect of Shrinkage and Grit Parameters

-Theorems \ref{thm:BLC}, \ref{thm:monotonic_pm}, and \ref{thm:kullback} all provide intuition for the shrinkage parameter, which is reinforced with an illustrative example.
-Consider the SP distribution in which the permutation $\perm$ is integrated out, $\psi=0.3$, $\baselinedist$ is the Ewens partition distribution with concentration parameter $\alpha = 1$, and $\shrink = \shrinkitem \times (1,\ldots,1)$.
+Theorems \ref{thm:BLC}, \ref{thm:monotonic_pm}, and \ref{thm:kullback} provide intuition for the shrinkage parameter, which is reinforced with an illustrative example.
+Consider the SP distribution in which we marginalize over a uniform prior on the permutation $\perm$, we fix the grit $\psi$ at 0.3, $\baselinedist$ is the CRP(1), and $\shrink = \shrinkitem \times (1,\ldots,1)$.
 The left plot in Figure \ref{fig:LocScaleConst} shows the evolution of the SP's probabilities of an anchor partition as a function of increasing $\shrinkitem$.
 The plot shows the probabilities for the $B(4) = 15$ partitions of $n=4$ items that are stacked so that, if a vertical line segment were drawn between 0 and 1 at some value of $\shrinkitem$, then the line segment would be divided into 15 pieces, with the length of each piece representing the probability of one of the $15$ partitions.
-The length of the vertical line segment in the blue region denotes the probability of the anchor partition $\baselinepart = (1,1,2,2)$, which when $\shrinkitem = 0$, is determined solely from the baseline distribution $p_{\text{b}}$ and then converges to $1$ as $\shrinkitem$ goes to infinity.
+The length of the vertical line segment in the blue region denotes the probability of the anchor partition $\baselinepart = (1,1,2,2)$ which, when $\shrinkitem = 0$, is determined solely from the baseline distribution $p_{\text{b}}$ and then converges to $1$ as $\shrinkitem$ goes to infinity.
 The plot visually depicts an example of anchor partition consistency, diffusion to the baseline distribution, and the smooth evolution between these two extremes.
 Also note that the partitions $(1,1,2,3)$ and $(1,2,3,3)$ are shaded in yellow.
 These partitions are similar to the $\baselinepart = (1,1,2,2)$ and therefore have increasing probability for small shrinkage $\shrinkitem$ which eventually gives way to the anchor $\baselinepart = (1,1,2,2)$ for large $\shrinkitem$.

-The upshot of these theorems is that the shrinkage parameter $\shrink$ smoothly controls the compromise between a baseline partition distribution $\baselinedist$ and the anchor partition $\baselinepart$.
-To some extent, depending on $\shrink$, the SP distribution inherits clustering properties of $\baselinedist$, which are tempered with the characteristics of the anchor partition $\baselinepart$.
+The upshot of these theorems and example is that the shrinkage parameter $\shrink$ smoothly controls the compromise between a baseline partition distribution $\baselinedist$ and the anchor partition $\baselinepart$.
+The SP distribution inherits clustering properties of $\baselinedist$ which are tempered by the anchor partition $\baselinepart$ based on the values of $\shrink$.